U.S. Temporarily Withdraws Some Forces in Libya as Fighting Nears Capital

 The rival militias, which are affiliated with a U.N.-backed government in Tripoli, said they had also carried out airstrikes, slowing Hifter’s advance.

+Armed groups behind the U.N.-backed government of national accord, or GNA, have announced an effort to defend Tripoli, vowing to recapture all areas seized by Hifter’s forces.

+Col. Mohamed Gnounou, a spokesman for GNA forces, said in televised comments Sunday that the counteroffensive, dubbed “Volcano of Anger,” was aimed at “purging all Libyan cities of aggressor and illegitimate forces.”

-At least 23 people, including civilians, have been killed on both sides since Thursday.
+The two sides reported that at least 35 people, including civilians, had been killed since Thursday.

-The Interior Ministry of the Tripoli-based government said in a statement that at least nine people, including a physician, were killed.
-It said at least 55 fighters and a civilian were wounded.
-Ahmed al-Mesmari, spokesman for Hifter’s forces, said Saturday that 14 troops had been killed since the offensive began.
+The Health Ministry of the Tripoli-based government said in a statement that at least 21 people, including a physician, were killed and at least 27 wounded.
+Ahmed al-Mesmari, a spokesman for Hifter’s forces, said Saturday that 14 troops had been killed since the offensive began.

 The fighting has displaced hundreds of people, the U.N. migration agency said.
-The U.N. mission to Libya has called for a two-hour cease-fire on Sunday in parts of Tripoli to evacuate civilians and wounded people.
+The U.N. mission to Libya called for a two-hour cease-fire on Sunday in parts of Tripoli to evacuate civilians and the wounded.

 The LNA is supported by Egypt, the United Arab Emirates, France and Russia.
 It answers to the authorities based in eastern Libya, who are at odds with the U.N.-backed government.